 You define mappings between source and target accounts in the your project's sync.json file.
 As part of a mapping, you can create a link between a single source account and multiple target accounts using a link qualifier, that enables one-to-many relationships in mappings and policies.
-For more information about mappings and link qualifiers, see "Mapping Source Objects to Target Objects" in the Integrator's Guide and "Mapping a Single Source Object to Multiple Target Objects" in the Integrator's Guide.
+For more information about mappings and link qualifiers, see "Mapping Data Between Resources" in the Synchronization Guide and "Map a Single Source Object to Multiple Target Objects" in the Synchronization Guide.